fortesg/fortrantestgenerator/README.md

 If deviations are shown, it's up to you to figure out what went wrong, for example if one variable was missed by the source code analysis or if there is some kind of non-determinism in your code.

+When using the template `IconCompare`, results are checked automatically by the test driver after running the subroutine under test.
+You don't have to use the compare tool.

 #### 15. Make a real test out of the generated test driver

 For example add some checks, modify the loaded input data and run the subroutine under test again etc.